McCormick sues over counting mail ballots in Pa. Senate race | Times Leader

 Oz, who was endorsed by former President Donald Trump, led McCormick by 992 votes, or 0.07 percentage points, out of 1,341,037 ballots reported to the state as of 6 p.m.
 Monday.

-The race is close enough to trigger Pennsylvania’s automatic recount law, with the separation between the candidates inside the law’s 0.5% margin. in the race until the likely recount is complete.
+The race is close enough to trigger Pennsylvania’s automatic recount law, with the separation between the candidates inside the law’s 0.5% margin.
+The Associated Press will not declare a winner in the race until the likely recount is complete.
 That could take until June 8.

 It’s not clear how many mail-in ballots that lack a handwritten date have been received by counties.
 Although he trails the vote count, McCormick has been doing better than Oz among mail-in ballots.